edmochan/thrive-mentorship/students/internship_timeline.md

 <img width="1600" height="260" alt="THRIVE_Enhanced_Banner" src="https://github.com/user-attachments/assets/e0565d00-1933-417c-9cda-df240327da0e" />

-# Internship and Job Search Timeline
+# Internship and Job Search Timeline and Tracker

+Follow the steps below to prepare for and apply to jobs and internships in your field of interest.
+Use our [Application and Networking Tracker](https://github.com/user-attachments/files/32165379/THRIVE.Job.and.Networking.Tracker.xlsx) to keep track of your progress and maintain a running log of your professional contacts.

 ## Step 1.
 Exploration and Preparation (9-12 months before)